Charifa01/Spicial_Design/README.md

-This is a dynamic website created using HTML, CSS, and JavaScript https://charifa01.github.io/Spicial_Design/
+This is a Static website created using HTML, CSS, and JavaScript https://charifa01.github.io/Spicial_Design/